smariapena/testplan/testplan.md

 Test each and every internal setting and the features they touch.

 ### Internationalization Testing
-How does it handle another locale or language setting.
+How does it handle another locale or language setting?
 And inputs?

 ### Localization Testing
 Is the app localized?
 How does it hold up?